DiscordLabSCP/DiscordLab/README.md

 - `DiscordLab.StatusChannel.dll` - Will create a message in the set channel with the current status of the server.
 If there is already a message by the bot then it will edit that.
 - `DiscordLab.BotStatus.dll` - Will set the bot's status to the current server status.
+- `DiscordLab.ConnectionLogs.dll` - Will send a message in a specific channel when people connect, disconnect or when round starts.
+- `DiscordLab.DeathLogs.dll` - Will send a message in a specific channel when someone dies, or gets killed when cuffed (good for moderation purposes, if needed)

 ## Requesting modules